• Skip to main content

 Emergency Fund

 Preparing for change is important.
-Allowing yourself the security of an emergency cushion will help you focus on the task at hand.
+Allowing yourself the security of an emergency cushion will help you focus on the task.
 But things will go wrong.
 It will rain.
 Make sure you’re prepared for that.

-This might be the reason you have decide to move forward being a frugal mom – to build up that emergency fund.
-However you decide to do it and whatever your reason, do it as fast as you can to keep that momentum going.
+This might be why you have decided to move forward as a frugal mom – to build up that emergency fund.
+However you decide to do it, and whatever your reason, do it as fast as possible to keep that momentum going.

 Strength

-The strength to teach your children to be happy with less material things because the payoff is so much greater.
+The strength is teaching your children to be happy with fewer material things because the payoff is much greater.
 As the only child of a mom who worked most of her life, I remember feeling envious of others whose moms were home.
-I decided very early that if I could help it at all, I did not want to pay someone else to care for my children.
+I decided very early that if I could help it, I did not want to pay someone else to care for my children.

 This meant teaching them the frugal ways generations of family members have taught me.

-If there are financial goals to be met, setting limits with your children will do so much more good than harm.
+If financial goals are to be met, setting limits with your children will do much more good than harm.

 Patience

-If they aren’t used to this new frugal living mom, then you’ll need patience.
+You’ll need patience if they aren’t used to this new frugal-living mom.
 Nobody likes change.
 Especially when they’ve got everything they want.
 Nobody likes to be denied the luxuries they already have.

 Everyone will need to practice patience through this transition.